rickshow314/Thesis_masters/Materials/README.md

 - Include examples and test cases when possible.
 - Make a pull request with a detailed description of your changes.

-## Contact us

-For any questions related to this project, please contact [ricardo.urdiales.munoz@gmail.com].

-Thanks for your collaboration!